To view current dojo events click on our FACEBOOK button!FACEBOOK

 The last word at the door the next morning—That was freakin’ awesome Thanks

 2008 Christmas Banquet

 Annual Dojo Christmas Banquet and Awards Ceremony.
 Shinpu-Ren celebrated the holidays with the annual Christmas Banquet and Awards Ceremony.
 There were 13 awards given out this year to students and one to Sensei Todd.
 Awards ranged from Student of the year to most improved and more.
-This year also Kyoshi Gary and Renshi Lori celebrated their 25th wedding anniversary by renewing their wedding vows before the entire Dojo.
+This year also Hanshi Gary and Shihan Lori celebrated their 25th wedding anniversary by renewing their wedding vows before the entire Dojo.
 A great time was had by all especially after the formalities, when students played many fun holiday games and relay races.
 There were also 2 big piñatas for the students to demolish.
 The food, which was supplied by all, was truly a banquet.
 This party was a terrific way to end 2008.

 2008 Halloween Party

 This year’s party in Prescott Valley was a blast!
 We held the Halloween party outdoors since the weather was so nice.
 Everyone brought lots of delicious food for the pot luck to share.

 The whole parking lot was decorated with fun things, skeletons, spider webs, black cats, and more, and this year we even had a bonfire.
 Students played games and demolished a huge homemade pumpkin piñata made by the dojo mom’s.